 Christmas pudding/christmas cake/mince pies – these Christmas fancies are bad for dogs and cats for a number of reasons.

 Firstly-they are jam-packed full of currants, raisins and sultanas.
 These are all a variation on the ‘grape’ and as such have the same serious health risks.
-It is common for them to ingest far more ‘grapes’ in this form than they would fresh grapes because there are so many packed into these cakes and they are smaller.
+It’s easy to eat more ‘grapes’ in this form than fresh because so many are packed into these small cakes.

-Secondly – they are full of fat, suet etc which can often give them severe stomach troubles, vomiting etc but also, more worryingly high fat meals are one of the high risk factors leading to pancreatitis.
-This can be a very serious and costly disease to treat.
+Secondly – they are full of fat, suet etc. This alone can often give them severe stomach troubles, vomiting etc but more worryingly, high fat meals are a high risk factor leading to pancreatitis.
+Not only very painful, it can be a very serious and costly to treat.

 Thirdly – they are usually laced with large amounts of alcohol which can cause many of the symptoms of intoxication seen in people.

 Chocolate coins and other choccy decorations – Most people are aware of the dangers from eating chocolate and take steps to avoid leaving them near their dogs, cats and household pets.
-However, it is not uncommon for people to forget about the chocolate coins or decorations and leave them in an irresistible location.
-As well as the dangers of the chocolate the actual wrapping foil can be problematic as it works through the digestive system.
+However, it’s easy to forget about chocolate coins or tree decorations and leave them in an irresistible location.
+As well as the chocolate itself, the wrapping foil can be problematic as it works through the digestive system.

 Bones – At this time of year we often cook far more ‘joints’ than usual and this normally results in many more bones lying about.
 Once cooked ALL bones become brittle and splinter easily.
-This can lead to larger fragments getting ‘stuck’ causing obstructions but also smaller pieces can cause gut irritation and perforation or even just difficulty toileting.
+Larger fragments get ‘stuck’ and cause obstructions but smaller pieces can cause gut problems.
+That could be irritation and perforation, or even just difficulty toileting.

 Most people avoid the initial pitfall of your dog ‘borrowing the bones off the work surface’.
 But watch you don’t get caught out later on by putting the deliciously tasty smelling carcass/bone into the bin where is gets raided in the night.
 Best thing is to take it straight outside into a sealed bin.

-Note: Birds (turkey/chicken/goose) are all hollow boned animals and as such these bones will splinter, whether eaten raw or cooked.
+Note: Birds (turkey/chicken/goose) are all hollow boned animals.
+Their bones splinter, whether eaten raw or cooked.
 Never give them to your dog under any circumstances.

-Alcohol – we tend to use much more alcohol in our cooking at this time of year and so even normal titbits can be potentially problematic over the Christmas period.
-As it is for people, alcohol is intoxicating for dogs and can cause similar unpleasant side effects.
+Alcohol – we use much more alcohol in our cooking at this time of year so even small titbits can be a problem.
+Alcohol is intoxicating for dogs and can cause the usual unpleasant side effects.